the discovery center

 The staff notifies parents of any change in a child's health during the day, or any accidents that may have occurred, by telephoning the parent(s) or talking directly to the parent(s) at the child's departure time.
 We notify all parents (via the center bulletin board or classroom door) if your child has been exposed to a contagious illness.

-If your child becomes sick while at The Discovery Center, we will:
+If a child becomes sick while at The Discovery Center, we will:

 Parents are encouraged to help us promote a healthy environment by keeping a child home if s/he is experiencing any of the symptoms described above.
 It is extremely important that parents notify us immediately if their child has contracted a contagious illness so that we may notify other parents and staff.
 It is also important for us to know if the child has either a bacterial or viral infection.
 This helps staff to be aware of similar symptoms in other children.